wogud220/algorithm/README.md

 2) box j doesn't contain any other box.
 3) box i is smaller than box j (i.e. a_i < a_j)

-Your task is to find the minimum number of visible boxes.
+Your task is to find the minimum number of visible boxes by putting some boxes inside others..
 A box is visible if and only if it is not put inside some other box.

 input sizes.
 N <= 5000.